 eBay: 13–15% (Category Dependent)

 eBay's fee structure is the most complex.
-Most categories have a final value fee of around 13.25% plus $0.30-$0.40 per order, with payment processing included.
-Some categories run higher — women's handbags and jewelry under $5,000 hit 15%.
+Most categories run 13.25% plus $0.30–$0.40 per order, with payment processing included.
+Some categories hit 15% — women's handbags and jewelry under $5,000, for example.

-On a $50 item: eBay takes roughly $7.00 (13.25% + $0.40).
+On a $50 item: eBay takes roughly $7.00.
 You keep about $43 before shipping costs.
+Store subscriptions ($7.95–$350/month) reduce fees slightly and make sense once volume justifies the cost.

 The Winner by Price Point

-- Under $15: Poshmark's $2.95 flat fee is often more expensive than Mercari's 10% at this range.
-A $12 item costs $2.95 on Poshmark (24.6%) vs $1.20 on Mercari (10%).
-Mercari wins for cheap items.
+- Under $15: Poshmark's $2.95 flat beats Mercari's 10% only below $29.50.
+A $12 item costs $2.95 on Poshmark (24.6%) vs $1.20 on Mercari.
+Mercari wins.

-- $15-$50: Mercari is consistently cheapest at 10%. eBay is middle at ~13.5%.
-Poshmark is most expensive at 20%.
+- $15–$50: Mercari is cheapest at 10%, eBay is middle at ~13.5%, Poshmark is most expensive at 20%.

-- $50-$200: Same pattern, but the dollar difference becomes more significant.
-A $100 sale nets you $90 on Mercari, ~$86 on eBay, and $80 on Poshmark.
+- $50–$200: The dollar gap grows.
+A $100 sale nets $90 on Mercari, ~$86 on eBay, and $80 on Poshmark.

 The cheapest platform isn't automatically the best.
 A $100 item that sells in 3 days on Poshmark (netting $80) beats the same item sitting 6 weeks on Mercari (netting $90 eventually).
 Speed of sale and total volume often matter more than per-transaction fees.